 Hometown: Wyoming, Rhode Island

-Sophomore Andy Webb enjoyed—and learned a lot—being a part of the Pharmacy Living and Learning Community in Hillside Hall last year.
-So much so that he applied to become the new Pharmacy RAM.
+As a freshman, Andy Webb enjoyed—and learned a lot—being a part of the Pharmacy Living and Learning Community.
+So much so that he applied to become the Pharmacy RAM.
 With his enthusiasm for URI, the College of Pharmacy, and his fellow students, it’s a perfect role for him.

-Andy has regular office hours and will publish “The Weekly Script,” a newsletter that offers practical tips for academic success.
+Andy has regular office hours and publishes a newsletter that offers practical tips for academic success.
 He’s also is excited about planning events like the popular Pancake Dinner during finals and thinking up other fun—and de-stressing—activities and programs.
 He’s got a million ideas.
 “I really want to enrich the experience that URI offers,” he says.